 refugee.
 He was still quite poor.
 Additionally, his lack of education didn't bode well for the future.
-Naomi, however, saw Siggi as "exotic, sensual, independent," and "entrepreneurial."
-So when it looked like Naomi's parents wouldn't allow them to marry, they agreed to elope.
-Thankfully, the story ended happily as her parents finally did accept him.
-And then came their three children . . .
+Naomi, however, saw Siggi as "exotic, sensual, independent" and "entrepreneurial."
+So when it looked as though Naomi's parents wouldn't allow them to marry, they agreed to elope.
+Thankfully, the story ended happily, as her parents finally did accept him.
+And then came their three children....
+UNSTOPPABLE bers."

-Needless to say, Siggi was a very busy man.
-But he never forgot the losses his family suffered because of the Holocaust, by his calculation "fifty-nine family members."
 Nor did he forget our six million.
+He bers."
+Nor did he forget our six million.
 He began to give talks on the Holocaust, making it real to those who hadn't experienced it - something only a survivor can do.
 Particularly memorable is the talk he gave at West Point - the first by any survivor.
-When it came to what he saw as an injustice to the memory of our murdered co-religionists Siggi eagerly took to the airwaves to try to change President Reagan's mind as regards visiting Bitburg - the cemetery where a number of Waffen SS, Hitler's elite police force, were buried.
+When it came to what he saw as an injustice to the memory of our murdered coreligionists Siggi eagerly took to the airwaves to try to ch ange President Reagan's mind as regards visiting Bitburg the cemetery where a number of Waffen SS, Hitler's elite police force, were buried.
 In later years he fearlessly took on Holocaust "deniers," underlining the danger they presented to all of us.

-Finally, in the Forward to this book, Deborah Lipstadt, Dorot Professor of Modern Jewish History and Holocaust Studies at Emory University, and a well-known award-winning writer and Holocaust historian herself, summarizing Siggi's life writes, "Siggi rose from the ashes, never gave up, and always moved forward."
-Indeed, were it necessary to find one word that describes this book and Siggi's story it would be:inspiring.
+Finally, in the foreword to this book, Deborah Lipstadt, Dorot Professor of Modern Jewish History and Holocaust Studies at Emory University, and a well-known award-winning writer and Holocaust historian herself, summarizing Siggi's life, writes, "Siggi rose from the ashes, never gave up, and always moved forward."
+Indeed, were it necessary to find one word that describes this book and Siggi's story, it would be: inspiring.